vaishnavisharma6/vaishnavisharma6.github.io/research.markdown

 Playing musical keyboard and crayon-sketching are few things which I enjoy in my free time.

-Feel free to reach out to discuss any ideas (only if you're from Engineering background) in related fields through my mail (mentioned at the bottom).
+Feel free to reach out to discuss any ideas in related fields through my mail (mentioned at the bottom).

 I may sometimes update this page with random ideas in related fields too.